 However, there are some premium standalone soundbars which might be worth stretching your budget for.
-The one that we’d definitely recommend considering is the Sonos Beam.
+The one that we’d definitely recommend considering is the Sonos Beam which is the younger sibling of the much talked about Sonos Arc.
 It is a smart soundbar that sounds incredible for its price and feels premium.
 You can also purchase a separate wireless subwoofer or satellite speakers to make it sound even better.

 Hopefully this buyer’s guide has given you a good idea about your soundbar options within a $200 budget.